xzcodes/xzcodes.github.io/content/posts/paper_review_swin_transformer.md

 #### Overall Architecture

-1. Splitting RGB image into non-overlapping pathes (tokens).
+1. Splitting RGB image into non-overlapping patches (tokens).
 2. Applying linear embedding layer to translate raw feature into an arbitrary dimension.
 3. Applying several Swin Transformer blocks with modified self-attention computation and maintaining the number of tokens.
 4. Reducing number of tokens by patch merging layers creating the same feature map resolutions like those in common CNNs.